How to Get Your First Real Estate Client

 As a real estate agent, you have to ask your family and friends for help like any other new business.
 You may feel like it’s your journey, and bothering others for help isn’t necessary, but that’s not true.
 You never know where your initial listings will come from since your family and friends have different networking circles.
 So don’t completely disregard this option just yet.

 For new agents who want to succeed in the industry, it all starts with asking for referrals.
-If you put forth a little effort and make those connections from within your network of friends or family members, then business will come naturally as people are happy to give their stamp of approval on someone they know has what's needed - talent combined with hard work!
+If you put forth a little effort and make those connections from within your network of friends or family members, then business will come naturally as people are happy to give their stamp of approval to someone they know has what's needed - talent combined with hard work!

 Over 45% of millennials seeking a real estate agent ask friends and family members for recommendations.
 The next generation is turning to people they know, respect or otherwise have an affinity towards to find top-notch agents to help them purchase their new homes.
 This means that online reviews and positive word-of-mouth referrals play an essential role in building your database of potential clients!